-You’ve come a long way, and summer is finally in sight!
-Whether you’re preparing for a summer job or you’re about to graduate from HLS, there are online research resources available to you.
-Read on for information about access to your Bloomberg Law, Lexis, and Westlaw accounts, and more.
+Time flies, and summer is almost here.
+Whether you’re looking forward to a great summer job opportunity or you’re about to graduate from HLS, there are online research resources available to you.
+Here’s what you need to know about access to your Bloomberg Law, Lexis, and Westlaw accounts … plus a bit more.

 RETURNING STUDENTS’ SUMMER USE: You may use your HLS Bloomberg Law account for any purpose, including research for employers.
 If you haven’t already signed up for a Bloomberg Law account, go to www.bloomberglaw.com/activate (use your Harvard email.
 No activation code is necessary).